-What you must pay when you get these services Services that are covered for you Supervised Exercise Therapy (SET) \$0 copay for each Medicare-covered SET SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD visit. from the physician responsible for PAD treatment.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$0 copay for each Medicare-covered SET visit.
 Requires prior authorization.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-For additional Additional telehealth benefits telehealth benefits, you Benefit includes: pay \$0 copay Medicare telehealth services include certain medical or May require prior health services that are provided by an eligible provider authorization.

-who isn't at your location using an interactive 2-way telecommunications system (like real-time audio and video).
+Additional telehealth benefits Benefit includes: Medicare telehealth services include certain medical or health services that are provided by an eligible provider who isn't at your location using an interactive 2-way telecommunications system (like real-time audio and video).
+For additional telehealth benefits, you pay \$0 copay May require prior authorization.

+Services that are covered for you services

 Additional telehealth benefits (continued)

 Services included:

-- Urgently Needed Services;

-- Home Health Services;

-- Primary Care Physician Services;

-- Occupational Therapy Services;

-- Physician Specialist Services;

-- Individual Sessions for Mental Health Specialty Services;

-- Group Sessions for Mental Health Specialty Services:

-- Individual Sessions for Psychiatric Services;

-- Group Sessions for Psychiatric Services;

-- Physical Therapy and Speech-Language Pathology Services;

-- Opioid Treatment Program Services;

-- Outpatient Hospital Services;

-- Observation Services;

-- Ambulatory Surgical Center (ASC) Services;

-- Individual Sessions for Outpatient Substance Abuse;

-- Group Sessions for Outpatient Substance Abuse;

-- Kidney Disease Education Services;

-- Diabetes Self-Management Training
+Urgently Needed Services; Home Health Services; Primary Care Physician Services; Occupational Therapy Services; Physician Specialist Services; Individual Sessions for Mental Health Specialty Services; Group Sessions for Mental Health Specialty Services; Individual Sessions for Psychiatric Services; Group Sessions for Psychiatric Services; Group Sessions for Psychiatric Services; Opioid Treatment Program Services; Observation Services; Ambulatory Surgical Center (ASC) Services; Individual Sessions for Outpatient Substance Abuse; Group Sessions for Outpatient Substance Abuse; Kidney Disease Education Services; Diabetes Self-Management Training

-Urgently needed services

-A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.

-\$0 copay for each Medicare-covered visit.

-\$0 copay for each worldwide urgently needed care visit.
+Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from \$0 copay for each Medicare-covered visit. \$0 copay for each worldwide urgently needed care visit.